UnitedHealthcare Medicare Advantage Review (2026): Cost, Pros & Cons

 MEDICARE PART D PRESCRIPTION COVERAGE

-Basic Part D coverage meets Medicare's minimum requirements for prescription benefits, covering essential medications at standard cost-sharing levels.
-Enhanced Part D coverage goes beyond the minimum by covering additional drugs, reducing copays or offering lower deductibles.
+Basic Part D coverage meets Medicare's minimum requirements for prescription benefits.
+It covers essential medications at standard cost-sharing levels.
+Enhanced Part D goes further, it covers additional drugs and reduces copays or deductibles beyond the minimum.
 UnitedHealthcare has both coverage levels across its catalog of Medicare Advantage plans, so you can choose based on your medication needs and budget.

 Where is UnitedHealthcare Medicare Advantage Available?

 UnitedHealthcare sells Medicare Advantage plans in 46 states, plus Washington, D.C., with plan availability varying by location.
-Texas has the most plan options with 50 total plans, followed by California with 30 plans and Florida with 39 plans.
+Texas has the most plan options with 50 total plans.
+California has 30 and Florida has 39.
 HMO-POS plans are the most common, available in 46 states, while PPO plans are the second most common.
 HMO plans are only available in Florida for the 2026 plan year.

 Alabama